-Benefits of Pilates for Seniors.
+Yes Pilates for Over 60s is great.
 Staying active and keeping fit is important for every body but especially for seniors.
 Many forms of exercise can be hard going on the bodies of older adults.
-This is why many seniors have turned to Pilates to keep active whilst reducing risk of injury.
-In this blog we will discuss why Pilates is attractive for older adults to stay fit and healthy.
+This is why pilates for over 50s is popular to keep active whilst reducing risk of injury.
+In this blog we will discuss why Pilates for elderly is attractive to stay fit and healthy.
 Come join a session of reformer Pilates Marylebone.

 As we become more rounded with age, there will reduced upper back movement which will affect your rib mechanics and therefore your breathing capacity.
 Therefore it is important to improve your upper back mobility and rib mechanics through stretching and strengthening to offset the effects of ageing.
 By doing this you will increase the joints range of motion and strengthen your muscles involved with respiration.
 The added benefit will be more efficient breathing will lead to increased blood circulation and better digestion.
 Pilates encourages breathing from your lower ribs and diaphragm (as opposed to your upper ribs) to improve efficiency and optimise your respiratory system.